cloudflare/miniflare/docs/modules.md

 ```

 When using the API you must also pass the **`--experimental-vm-modules`** flag
-to NodeJS.
+to Node.js.
 This is added automatically when using the CLI.

 You can now use `modules` worker scripts like the following: